mannu-505/mannu-505.github.io/_posts/2023-02-20-brooklyn-nien-nine.md

   Easy

 ### #Enumeration
-we will start with namp by unsig the following command.
+we will start with nmap by unsig the following command.

 ```bash
 nmap -A 10.10.32.149 -r